Waavi/vue-wcharts/docs/guide/getting-started.md

 <br/>

-Alternatively it is possible to import directly to components in which it will be used.
+Alternatively, you may load only the components you will use.

 ```js
 import Vue from 'vue'